Vitruvian-AI/LinkUs/README.md

 What value does LinkUs bring to artists?
 •	Joins talent network of businesses looking to book artists \
 •	Handles all logistical task(financial, scheduling, legal) for them so they can spend more time focusing on their craft, whether it be music, painting, or some other unique talent \
-•	Let’s artists know what type of talent businesses are looking for in the area, i.e. type of music
+•	Lets artists know what type of talent businesses are looking for in the area, i.e. type of music

 What value does LinkUs bring to businesses? \
 •	Connects businesses with artists who are looking for work \